kallielevy/Advertising-docs/Advertising/bingads-13/bulk-service/responsive-ad.md

 Given the upload response JSON example above, please take note of the following:
 - The same image asset identifier (e.g., 1234567890000) is used for all auto-generated image asset sub types.
 Whether or not you let Microsoft Advertising automatically generate the cropped images, the [Id](#images-id) does not need to be unique among the image assets linked to the same ad.
 - Because the ad in this example was created without crop settings for the LandscapeImageMedia image asset sub type, all image assets are cropped except for the original landscape image.
 - Whether or not the landscape image has its own crop settings, Microsoft Advertising uses the true height of the landscape image for all of the default crop settings.
-In this example the crop height for all system generated image assets is 628, and we can infer that the landscape image (LandscapeImageMedia sub type) with 1.91:1 aspect ratio has width and height of 1200x628.
+In this example the crop height for all system-generated image assets is 628, and we can infer that the landscape image (LandscapeImageMedia sub type) with 1.91:1 aspect ratio has width and height of 1200x628.
 Even if the landscape image asset link had been created with crop settings e.g., 703x368, the crop settings of the auto-generated image assets are based on the full dimensions of the landscape image (again that would be 1200x628 in this example).
 - Although in Bing Ads API version 12 you could use the [Landscape Image Media Id](#landscapeimagemediaid) and [Square Image Media Id](#squareimagemediaid), these fields are deprecated and will be removed in a future version.
 You have more flexibility and control of cropped images via the [Images](#images) field.

 ### <a name="images-cropheight"></a>cropHeight